 We are dedicated to empowering the MSUD community to advocate for impactful, science-driven legislation and policy that advances the equitable development of and access to lifesaving diagnoses, treatments and cures for MSUD.

 These three pieces of proposed legislation are now before Congress and need your support and action to provide for better outcomes for MSUD patients, their families, and the rest of the MSUD community.
+To help you explain the need for these pieces of legislation, here are some key points to make when discussing the legislation with your federal, state, and local representatives.

 The Newborn Screening Saves Lives Reauthorization Act, H.R.
 482/S. 350 was introduced in the Senate by Senators Wicker and Hassan on February 19th, 2021.
 The Newborn Screening Saves Lives Reauthorization Act would continue critical federal programs that aid states to improve and expand their newborn screening programs, support parent and provider education, and ensure laboratory quality and surveillance for newborn screening.
 Authorizations for these programs expired in 2019.